payloadcms/payload/packages/plugin-seo/README.md

 Core features:

-- Adds a `meta` field to every SEO-enabled collection or global.
-It:
+  - Adds a `meta` field group to every SEO-enabled collection or global
-  - includes title, description, and image subfields
+  - Auto-generates meta data using your document's existing content
-  - auto-generates meta data from your document's content
+  - Displays hints and indicators to help content editor write effective meta
-  - displays hints and indicators to help content editors
+  - Renders a snippet of what a search engine might display
-  - renders a snippet of what a search engine might display
+  - Extendable so you can define custom fields like `og:title` or `json-ld`
-  - soon will support variable injection
+  - Soon will dynamic support variable injection

 ## Installation